IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 ​      name:
 ​        value: '${storage-name}'

-  management-network: # reference to a neutron network not created by the Telco Network Cloud Orchestration (TNCO) ​    type: resource::ucd_network::1.0
+  management-network: # reference to a neutron network not created by the Telco Network Cloud Orchestration (TNC-O) ​    type: resource::ucd_network::1.0
 ​    properties:
 ​      deploymentLocation: